rapidspeciation/biodiversity_genomics_course/exercises/00_more_unix.md

 tail is much the same as head, except it operates at the other end - i.e. it shows you the last ten lines of a file.
 It is also useful for skipping the start of a file.

-First of all, let’s look at the last 10 lines of the udhr.txt file.
+Take a look at the last 10 lines of the ilMecPoly1_reduced.fa file.

 ```bash
 tail ilMecPoly1_reduced.fa